 I don't want it to be this way, though.
 I remember what it's like to hold a positive pregnancy test in your hot little hands, the fact that you peed on it only minutes earlier the least of your concerns.
 I know that mixture of excitement and fear and suspense and peace that often comes with the realization that in 40 weeks, more or less, someone is going to call you mom.
 I want my friends to be as free to celebrate this life choice as I was when I found out I was pregnant with my son.
 I want them to know they can tell me every thought and feeling — every fear and hope — as they process the profound changes that come with pregnancy.
 And I do not want my miscarriages to be a footnote in their own pregnancy story.
 And yet, what I want and do not want cannot keep my thoughtful friends from curtailing their joy.
 For better or worse, they care about my wish to expand my family, and my apparent inability to do so.
 It is their love and devotion that both warms me and fills me with an insurmountable amount of guilt.
 I am moved by their thoughtfulness, but I am also haunted by it.

-According to the Centers for Disease Control and Prevention (CDC), a reported 12 percent of American women between the ages of 15 and 44 have difficulty getting pregnant or carrying a pregnancy to term.
-The American Pregnancy Association (APA) reports that studies suggest an estimated 10 to 25 percent of all clinically recognized pregnancies will end in miscarriage, with chemical pregnancies — pregnancies that are lost shortly after implementation — accounting for 50 to 75 percent of all miscarriages.
+According to the Centers for Disease Control and Prevention (CDC), a reported 12% of American women between the ages of 15 and 44 have difficulty getting pregnant or carrying a pregnancy to term.
+And the Mayo Clinic reports that as many as half of all pregnancies may end in miscarriage.
 In other words, miscarriages are not atypical, and one in four women will experience pregnancy loss sometime in their life.

 But the commonality of a miscarriage doesn't make the experience any easier to endure.
 I've been trying to carry a pregnancy to term for a little over two years; a year after I brought my son into the world; 1,095 days after the end of a terrifying pregnancy and a heartbreaking labor and delivery.
 Initially pregnant with twins, I experienced numerous pregnancy complications including a blood infection, a fetal loss at 19 weeks, countless pre-term labor scares that ended when I gave birth to a child that was alive, and a diminished twin that wasn't.
 Pregnancy was emotionally, physically, and spiritually taxing on not only me, but my partner and our fairly young relationship, and still: I want to do it again.
 I want to give my son a brother or sister.
 I want him to have a lifelong confidant and bond with another human being that only siblings can enjoy.
 I want to give my love to another child because I know, with every fiber of my disheartened being, that I have more love to give.